moonsaultco/moonsaultco.github.io/_posts/2018-02-05-aws-rekognition-instagram-posts.md

 ## Good to know
 When indexing faces AWS Rekognition you must first create a collection.
 A collection is just a logical bucket to store faces.
 In our case, each Instagram user who logs in get a new collection created for them.

-AWS Rekognition doesn't store the media your are indexing, that's up to you.
+AWS Rekognition doesn't store the media you are indexing, that's up to you.
 When you index a piece of media you can pass Rekognition an `ExternalID`, which is a reference on how to find your media.
 In our case, the `ExternalID` will refer to the Instagram media id, so we can recall it from Instagram.

 One misconception I had going into this exercise is that I could say `Me = This Face` and I could just search for `Me`.
 That's not how Rekognition works.
 If you want that functionality you have to roll it yourself for right now.
 How it actually works is each face is indexed on each photo and assigned a `FaceID`.
 That `FaceID` can be searched against your collection with a certain percentage of certainty.